manosbois/Prog2Game/SoundFiles/SoundEffectsFiles/Readme.txt

-This directory contains all .wav files that make the sound effects.
+This directory contains all .mp3 files that make the sound effects.